ciaranmcnulty/mathiasverraes.github.com/_posts/2015-01-05-economy-of-tests.markdown

 ## Test Level Migration

 The Test Pyramid is a static model of an ideal end goal.
-In the real world, when dealing with legacy, we advise to migrate tests from top to bottom.
+In the real world, when dealing with legacy, we advise to **migrate tests from top to bottom**.

 For brownfield, it’s perfectly fine to introduce tests at the level you are most comfortable with, and that suits the codebase at hand.
 But high level tests should be seen as a first step.
 An inverted pyramid is unbalanced, but you can use the system tests to **put pressure on the test suite**.
 We can call this **test level migration**: as the system tests give you more confidence to change things in your code base, you use this to add more low level tests.

 After a while, more behaviour is covered with low-level tests.
 Now you can remove the high level tests, especially those where the maintenance cost is greater than the value they provide.  ([Yes, it’s ok to delete tests.](http://verraes.net/2014/12/how-much-testing-is-too-much/)) The balance shifts to the base of the pyramid.

 Migrating tests can be done gradually.
 The first step is to drop your system tests to the level of the integration tests.
 Use the same integration points, such as databases, and other services.
 The tests still might break a lot, but at least they don’t break because of changes in the high level components such as the GUI or HTTP API.
-The next step would be to isolate integration points and cover bulk of the system behaviour with actual unit tests.
+The next step would be to isolate integration points and cover the bulk of the system behaviour with actual unit tests.

 Our process for introducing and evolving tests in a brownfield project looks like this: